William J. Moran, J.D., M.S.Ed

 Bill Moran runs an executive search company called The Moran Company LLC, located in the Kansas City, Kansas area.
 The Moran Company specializes in executive searches for Executive Directors, fundraising Directors of Development and other nonprofit leadership.

-Bill has worked on more than 50 nonprofit searches.
-He brings a rare combination to the search sector of having spent over 10 years as senior fundraising staff and 12 years as a successful fundraising consultant serving more than 100 clients.
+Bill has worked on 50 nonprofit searches over the past 9 years.
+He brings a rare combination to the search sector of having spent over 10 years as senior fundraising staff and 11 years as a successful fundraising consultant serving more than 100 clients.
 He moves easily among his peers in fundraising circles.
 He understands the challenges in finding the right fundraising staff.
 He’s worked with hundreds of nonprofit professionals in a variety of organizations and he knows the type of people who make successful nonprofit leaders.
 His contacts and nationwide network enable him to do customized recruitment for his clients.

 How did Bill learn the art of fundraising?